murray-coueslant/CMPT432/README.md

 # CMPT432
-A repository which shall contain all of the wonderous adventures I have in CMPT432 - Design of Compilers
+A repository which shall contain all of the wonderous adventures I have in CMPT432 - Design of Compilers.